Rovers were thankful to Ruben Rochina after his cheeky back-heel maintained their unbeaten start to the season.

-Rovers were struggling, they couldn't get our of their half, their only second half effort had been a Nuno gomes shot that had flown narrowly over the bar, but with six minutes to go they grabbed a leveller out of nothing.
+Rovers were struggling, they couldn't get our of their half, their only second half efforts had been a Nuno gomes shot that had flown narrowly over the bar and a Danny Murphy shot that was inches wide, but with six minutes to go they grabbed a leveller out of nothing.

 It came from a Morten Gamst Pedersen corner in from the left, Grant Hanley won the first header and as the ball fell to Ruben Rochina with his back to goal he cheekily back-heeled it through the legs of the defenders and into the back of the net.

 The drama didn't end there as the game entered five additional minutes, Ross McCormack saw a shot blocked by Hanley as the ball ricocheted around the box, then a flowing move saw Dickson Etuhu race through but he fired narrowly over.

 Leeds almost won it at the death in ridiculous circumstances.
 There seemed little danger as the ball came to Gael Givet but his clearance smacked the face of fellow defender Grant Hanley and the ball fell perfectly for El-Hadji Diouf, but the former Rover took too long to settle allowing Markus Olsson to challenge forcing Diouf to lash over with the goal at his mercy.